senguptashritama/Eletrical_PDFs_Classification_System/README.md

 - **Precision, Recall, and F1-score**: The classification reports for both models showed high scores for these metrics, indicating the models were able to accurately classify the documents across all classes.
 - **Cross-Validation**: The SVM model's cross-validation scores were consistent with the test set performance, further validating the model's robustness.

+## Application Overview
+The project also includes a Streamlit-based web application that allows users to classify PDF documents using the trained models.
+The app provides a user-friendly interface where users can input a PDF URL and choose between the SVM and DistilBERT models for classification.

+### App Features
+- **PDF Text Extraction**: The app uses the Doctr library to extract text from the provided PDF document.
+- **Model Selection**: Users can choose between the SVM and DistilBERT models for classification.
+- **Prediction Display**: The app displays the predicted document label along with the probability of the prediction.

 ## Conclusion
-The Electrical PDFs Classification System demonstrates the effective use of machine learning techniques to automate the classification of electrical engineering documents.
-The combination of data preprocessing, SVM modeling, and DistilBERT modeling resulted in a highly accurate and reliable system for classifying these types of documents.
+The Electrical PDFs Classification System exemplifies the successful deployment of machine learning models in a real-world scenario.
+It combines comprehensive data preprocessing, sophisticated model training, and a user-friendly deployment platform to deliver a high-performance solution for classifying electrical engineering documents.
+This project not only showcases the potential of AI in automating complex tasks but also sets a benchmark for future projects in the domain.